Ridesharing Driver

 “Texting customers is the biggest lol ever.
 They never respond and so I end up calling.
 They then respond in a bitchy tone at best and I have to sit there and figure out what flavor of Crest is palatable enough for them”

-Is shop and deliver the same as Walmart and DashMart orders?
+Is shop and deliver the same as DashMart and other orders?

 Other order types on DoorDash

-How DoorDash shop and deliver compares to Instacart
+DoorDash shop and deliver vs shopping for Instacart

 Shop and deliver on DoorDash sounds nearly identical to shopping for Instacart, but there are a few key differences.

-The main difference is average order size, and location: Instacart orders are typically larger orders at grocery stores, while shop and deliver is small orders at drugstores or other home supply stores.
+The main difference is average order size and location: Instacart orders are typically larger orders at grocery stores, while shop and deliver is usually small orders at drugstores or other home supply stores.

-So when you’re doing shopping and delivery for DoorDash, you won’t have to do large, family-sized grocery orders.
+So when you’re doing shopping and delivery for DoorDash, you don’t typically have to do large, family-sized grocery orders.
 Expect orders to be smaller on DoorDash.

-One Dashers said, “With DoorDash it’s always about 3 – 5 easy to find items with nice pay and nice tip.
-With Instacart its a 25 to 50 item order with no tip to maybe $2.”
+One Dasher said, “With DoorDash it’s always about 3–5 easy to find items with nice pay and nice tip.
+With Instacart it’s a 25 to 50 item order with no tip to maybe $2.”

 More about Instacart